EpsilonBetaa/Event-Reminder-System/WEBMASTER_GUIDE.md

 3. For each event, it calculates the time until the event starts
 4. Checks if any reminder interval matches (2 weeks, 1 week, or 1 day)
 5. Verifies the reminder hasn't been sent already (duplicate prevention)
-6. Creates a formatted Discord message with event details
+6. Creates formatted messages for both Discord and Slack
-7. Sends the message to your Discord channel via webhook
+7. Sends messages to Discord (via webhook) and Slack (via API) simultaneously
 8. Records that the reminder was sent to prevent duplicates

 ### SMART FEATURES: